A2va/VTP/README.md

 Install BlingEdit on your world Link [here](https://www.reddit.com/r/BlingEdit/comments/9pdd2w/subreddit_plugin_list/)

 Select a area and click on Plugin and click again on VTP - Create Stencils A block structure appears under your feet.
-Name the stencils.
+Name the stencils

 #### Name the stencils